It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 In nature, many organisms produce clones through asexual reproduction.

-Cloning in biotechnology refers to the process of creating clones of organisms or copies of cells or fragments of DNA (molecular cloning).
-Beyond biology, the term refers to the production of multiple copies of digital media or software.
+Cloning in biotechnology refers to creating clones of organisms or copies of cells or fragments of DNA (molecular cloning).
+Beyond biology, the term refers to producing multiple digital media or software copies.

-In horticulture, the spelling clone was used until the 20th century; the ending e came into use to indicate that the vowel is a long “o” rather than a short “o”.
-Since the term entered the popular lexicon in a more general context, the spelling clone has been used exclusively.
+In horticulture, the spelling clone was used until the 20th century; the ending e came into use to indicate that the vowel is a long “o” rather than a short “o.”
+The spelling clone has been used exclusively since the term entered the popular lexicon more broadly.

 Cloning is a natural form of reproduction that has allowed life forms to spread for hundreds of millions of years.

-It is the method of reproduction used by plants, fungi and bacteria, and it is also the way that clone colonies reproduce.
+It is the method of reproduction used by plants, fungi, and bacteria, and it is also how to clone colonies reproduce.

-Examples of these organisms include blueberry plants, hazelnuts, Pando trees, the Kentucky coffeetree, Myricas, and the American sweetgum.
+These organisms include blueberry plants, hazelnuts, Pando trees, the Kentucky coffeetree, Myrica, and the American sweetgum.

-Molecular cloning is a set of experimental methods in molecular biology that are used to assemble recombinant DNA molecules and direct their replication within host organisms.
+Molecular cloning is a set of experimental molecular biology methods that assemble recombinant DNA molecules and direct their replication within host organisms.

-The use of the word cloning refers to the fact that the method involves the replication of a molecule to produce a population of cells with identical DNA molecules.
+The use of cloning refers to replicating a molecule to produce a population of cells with identical DNA molecules.